Semidefinite representation for convex hulls of real algebraic curves: Introduction

 with $p_{ij}\in\R[C]$.
-Fixing $C$, $K$ and the $h_i$, the main result of this paper (Corollary \ref{mainstab}) says that there exist universal degree bounds for such representations.
+Fixing $C$, $K$ and the $h_i$, the main result of this paper (Corollary \ref{mainstab}) says that there exist uniform degree bounds for such representations.
 That is, every $f\in\scrP(K)$ has some representation \eqref{pkrep} in which the degrees of the summands are bounded above by some number that depends only on $\deg(f)$.
 (We are using degrees here to simplify the exposition, and so we tacitly assume that $C$ is considered with a fixed embedding in some affine space.)
 Technically, this result is expressed by saying that the preordering $\scrP(K)$ is stable.
-From this it follows that, for any morphism $\phi\colon C\to\A^n$ into affine space of any dimension, the relaxation process for the convex hull of $\phi(K)$ in $\R^n$ becomes exact.
+From this it follows that, for any morphism $\varphi\colon C\to\A^n$ into affine space of any dimension, the relaxation process for the convex hull of $\varphi(K)$ in $\R^n$ becomes exact.
 In fact, this latter property is equivalent to stability of $\scrP(K)$.

 Our method for proving stability of $\scrP(K)$ may be of interest in that we do not show the existence of degree bounds directly.
 Rather, we establish the following equivalent fact: For any real closed field $R$ containing $\R$, the preordering generated by the $h_i$ in $R[C]=\R[C]\otimes R$ is again saturated (Theorem \ref{main}).
-This fact, in turn, is proved by an application of the archimedean local-global principle \cite{sch:surf}, which allows us to work in local rings.
-Since the field $R$ is non-archimedean, this seems impossible at first.
-We are getting around this problem by working in the ring $B[C]=\R[C]\otimes B$, rather than in $R[C]$, where $B$ is the smallest convex subring of $R$ that contains~$\R$ (a non-noetherian valuation ring).
-We believe that this way of applying the archimedean local-global principle is novel and somewhat unexpected.
+This fact, in turn, is proved by an application of the archimedean local-global principle \cite{sch:surf}, which allows us to reduce the problem to local rings.
+At first sight this may seem impossible since the field $R$ is non-archimedean.
+We get around this by working in the ring $B[C]=\R[C]\otimes B$, rather than in $R[C]$, where $B$ is the smallest convex subring of $R$ that contains~$\R$ (so $B$ is a non-noetherian valuation ring).
+We believe that this way of applying the local-global principle is novel and perhaps somewhat unexpected.